felixhasse/chexpert-iml/README.md

 To crop images to lung bounding boxes for training, you can add the --crop flag when running train_baseline or train_curriculum_learning.
 For it to work correctly, you need to specify the directory with the lung masks in the respective config file for the baseline model or for curriculum learning

-### Pretrained models

-You can find pretrained models as well as pregenerated masks for the CheXpert dataset [here]().
-TODO: Add more details

-## References

-TODO